 Before You Begin

+Here is how to install a closet shelf and rod.
 A simple closet shelf and rod consists of the shelf, cleats attached to the back and side walls and a bracket to support the center of the shelf and the rod at the midpoint.
 Your layout, bracket position, shelf length may vary, but the principles are the same.

 Depending on the brackets you use the shelf is either secured to the brackets and cleats or, sometimes, it just rests on top of them.
 A wide single shelf typically has at least one intermediate bracket fastened to the wall framing; more brackets may be needed for longer shelves or to support the end of a shelf that does not terminate at a wall.
 Simple shelf or shelf-and-rod brackets come with installation screws and are available in hardware stores and home centers.

 Follow these directions to install a closet shelf and rod supported with one bracket and wall cleats.

 Don't want to do the job?
 Click here to get to